ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 * `report_count`: The number of reports included in the batch.

 * `interval`: The smallest interval of time that contains the timestamps of all reports included in the batch.
-Note that in the case of a time-interval query ({{time-interval-batch-mode}}), this interval can be smaller than the one in the corresponding `CollectionJobReq.query`.
+In the case of a time-interval query ({{time-interval-batch-mode}}), this interval can be smaller than the one in the corresponding `CollectionJobReq.query`.